 Tips and Variations

-- If you like less spice in your food, you can always add less chiles than what the recipe calls for or use a spoon to scoop out the veins and seeds from the inside of the chiles, where most of the heat is found.
+- Less Spice: Add less chiles than what the recipe calls for or use a spoon to scoop out the veins and seeds from the inside of the chiles, where most of the heat is found.

-- Do not use the canned green chiles.
-In my experience, they do not add any spice.
+- Avoid Canned Green Chiles: In my experience, they do not add any spice.
 Plus, the additives always add a different flavor that can change how the recipe tastes.

-- If following Whole30, check the ingredients of your broth to be sure it is compatible.
+- For Whole30: Check the ingredients of your broth to be sure it is compatible.

 Recipe